Please note, all references to “CBD” or “CBD products” within this post refers to hemp-derived CBD, not marijuana-derived CBD.

 From supermarkets to teen brands, you can find these products seemingly everywhere today.
 With increased legalization and awareness, it’s not just large retailers cashing in.
 Both local brick-and-mortar shops and online stores are also making moves.

 With the continuous growth in the industry and a market proving it’s more than just a trend, it’s tempting to break into the CBD business yourself.
 But before you do, you must do your research, know the legalities and safety protocol, and understand the ins and outs of selling and shipping CBD.

 To start, CBD, or cannabidiol, is one of the active components of cannabis.
-CBD is thought to alleviate symptoms (e.g., users say it helps ease pain or soothe anxiety — though the FDA will step in if false claims are marketed), without any psychoactive effects from THC (tetrahydrocannabinol, the component of marijuana that gets you high).
+CBD is thought to alleviate symptoms without any psychoactive effects from THC (tetrahydrocannabinol, the component of marijuana that gets you high), e.g., users say it helps ease pain or soothe occasional anxiety — though the FDA will step in if claims are made that the products can cure, mitigate, treat, or prevent a disease.

-Cannabis containing THC above 0.3% is illegal in many countries, including the U.S. as well as U.S. states.
+Cannabis with a THC concentration above 0.3% is illegal in many countries, including in the U.S. under federal law, and in several U.S. states.
 However, cannabis containing less than 0.3% THC (known as “hemp”) is legal at the federal level, but legality differs across states.
 When it comes to selling CBD products, you’ll want to check the state-specific laws around CBD.

 Products that include hemp, like alcohol, have legal limits on the quantities of certain ingredients that can be included in products — specifically, THC.